thalmiclabs/myo.js/README.md

 ### 1.1.0 - Monday, 17/11/2014

 * Renamed `Myo.start()` to `Myo.initSocket()`
 * Myo.js now tries to create the socket when you create Myo instances.
 This allows developers to modify `Myo.options` before the socket is created.
-Useful for controlling down API verions.
+Useful for controlling API verions.
-	* Added eror handling messages on the socket.
+* Added error handling messages on the socket.
 * Updated `Myo.options.api_version` to `2` to work with the newly released firmware.